bytebase/bytebase.com/content/blog/migrating-postgres-from-render-to-neon.md

      instruction is right there.
 The [data import doc](https://neon.tech/docs/import/import-from-postgres) is also easy to follow to migrate the data.

+---

-Having said that, our flagship product Bytebase is meant for teams to manage database changes in the same way as managing code changes using GitLab/GitHub.
+BTW, our flagship product [Bytebase](/) is meant for teams to manage database changes in the same way as managing code changes using GitLab/GitHub.
 This expeirence of buliding SQL Chat on Vercel + Neon also teaches us to deliver a better product to our developers and DBAs.